 As he lay down in the grass, asking with his bulgey eyes to be cuddled, I knew then what Pagan Freedom meant to me…

-It means that I can walk in all my goth apparel, parasol in hand,a large pentacle around my neck and just be… It means that I can walk alongside my boyfriend, who is not Pagan, and talk about how the trees and stones, and water are all connected to us, and we to them.
+It means that I can walk in all my goth apparel, parasol in hand,a large pentacle around my neck and just be… It means that I can walk alongside The Hedgehog, who is not Pagan, and talk about how the trees and stones, and water are all connected to us, and we to them.
 It means that I can walk with a tiny little delicate morsel of a puppy and not be told I’m into animal sacrifice and instead be told what a joy and delight Tyler is and how pretty my parasol is.